Jl-wei/my-EESRGAN/dataset/README.md

 # Symlink/Put all the datasets here

-It is recommended to symlink your dataset root to this folder - `datasets` with the command `ln -s xxx yyy`.
+It is recommended to symlink your dataset root to this folder - `dataset` with the command `ln -s xxx yyy`.

-Please refer to [DatasetPreparation.md](../docs/docs/DatasetPreparation.md) for more details about data preparation.

 For example:
 ```bash